 After the Second World War, the great classics of the repertoire kept the spotlight, celebrating the richness of a provincial heritage: blanquette, bouillabaisse, cassoulet, sauerkraut, Gut, pie Tatin, etc. In 1971, the " nouvelle cuisine ", Under the leadership of two journalists from Paris-Presse called upon to form a famous duo, Henri Gault and Christian Millau: no more thick and fatty sauces that mask tastes, no more over-cooking and limited portions ... up to 'excess.
 The new cuisine will be followed with varying degrees of success by the Molecular gastronomy.
 Today, the great chefs try to combine the best of tradition and the most attractive of creation while respecting as much as possible the freshness and flavor of products.

-Even if the fashion of the beginning of the XNUMXst century borrows a lot from certain Spanish creations (Ferran Adrià at El Bulli) putting foam, emulsions, jellies and foams at the forefront of the innovations of time.
-The 2010s saw the arrival of cold cuisine.
-The young chef Rene Redzepi, housed in a former hangar in Copenhagen, offers innovative Nordic cuisine.
+Even if the fashion of the beginning of the XNUMXst century borrows a lot from certain Spanish creations (Ferran Adrià in El Bulli) putting foams, emulsions, jellies and mousses at the forefront of the innovations of the time.
+The 2010s saw the arrival of cuisine from the cold.
+The young chief Rene Redzepi, housed in a former hangar in Copenhagen, offers innovative Nordic cuisine.
 In 2010 in his restaurant Noma, he supplants Ferran Adrià as the best chef in the world with spot simple, frais but succulents like this pot of radish with his "land" or this ice au Jerusalem artichoke and marjoram, With a biscuit our seeds de malt and syrup de apple fresh.

 In June 2019, the Italian Mauro Colagreco at the restaurant Mirazur in Menton in France and back Rene Redzepi in his new Noma restaurant in Copenhagen in Denmark are the two best chefs in the world on the podium of World's 50 Best Restaurants with highly creative cuisines.
 France, the homeland of gastronomy, only ranks four tables in the 50 best in the world.